edgio-docs/edgio-docs/src/guides/v7/performance/cdn_as_code/edgio_config.md

 By default, deployments will detect what Node.js runtime is user running locally, and uses the same version in cloud.
 When creating new deployment, Edgio will also notify user roughly 2 months before the deprecation, so he has time to react.

-To force runtime version in cloud, one can use `cloudRuntime` edgio.config.js config property.
+To force runtime version in cloud, one can use `cloudRuntime` property.
+At the moment, Edgio supports runtimes `nodejs16.x` and `nodejs18.x`.

-This way, user can run on different runtime locally, which allows for smoother migration between Node.js versions.

 Example: